The Fastest Way to Push a Man Away

 Human beings respond a lot more to positive reinforcement and loving rewards than negative reinforcement or blame.

 Hint: an example: instead of withdrawing or saying nasty things to him when he turns up late, try being happy when he’s actually there with you.
+Here’s how you can deal with men pulling away in a high value way.

 So, what do you choose?
 Love and passion?
 Or blaming?